Pinot noir: History, mutants and clones

-Pinot Noir can be particularly prone to mutation (suggesting it has active transposable elements), and thanks to its long history in cultivation, there are hundreds of different clones in vineyards and vine collections worldwide.
+Pinot noir can be particularly prone to mutation (suggesting it has active transposable elements), and thanks to its long history in cultivation, there are hundreds of different clones in vineyards and vine collections worldwide.
 More than 50 are officially recognized in France compared to only 25 of the much more widely planted Cabernet Sauvignon.
 The French Etablissement National Technique pour l'Amelioration de la Viticulture (ENTAV) has set up a program to select the best clones of Pinot.
 This program has succeeded in increasing the number of quality clones available to growers.
 In the new world, particularly in Oregon, wines of extraordinary quality continue to be made from the (ex-University of California at Davis) Pommard (principally UCD4) and Wadensvil (UCD 1A and/or 2A) clones.

-Gamay Beaujolais is a Californian misnomer for a UCD clone series of upright-growing ('Pinot Droit') Pinot Noir.
+Gamay Beaujolais is a Californian misnomer for a UCD clone series of upright-growing ('Pinot Droit') Pinot noir.
 Planted mostly in California it also became established in New Zealand.
 In New Zealand, its disposition to poor fruit set in cool-flowering conditions can be problematic.
-It has been claimed that the 'Gamay Beaujolais' Pinot Noir was brought to California by Paul Masson.
+It has been claimed that the 'Gamay Beaujolais' Pinot noir was brought to California by Paul Masson.
 But it was collected in France by Harold Olmo for UCD in the 1950s and was one of the first Pinot Noir vines this institution offered as a high-health clonal line from about 1962 onward.
-However, it was misleadingly identified at UCD as a 'Gamay Beaujolais' type (of Pinot Noir).
-In general, these upright growing 'Pinot Droit' clones are highly productive (in suitable, hot-to-warm, flowering conditions) and in California and New Zealand, they give robust, burly wines favored by those who like muscle rather than charm and velvety finesse in their Pinot Noir wines.
-In Burgundy, the use of (highly productive) Pinot Droit clones is reportedly still widespread in inferior, Village appellation, or even non-appellation vineyards, and Pinot Droit is consequently regarded, arguably with very good reason, as a (genetic) sub-form significantly inferior to classical, decumbent, 'Pinot fine' or 'Pinot tordu', clonal lines of Pinot.
+However, it was misleadingly identified at UCD as a 'Gamay Beaujolais' type (of Pinot noir).
+In general, these upright growing 'Pinot Droit' clones are highly productive (in suitable, hot-to-warm, flowering conditions) and in California and New Zealand, they produce robust, broad-shouldered wines.
+In Burgundy, the use of Pinot Droit clones is reportedly still widespread in inferior, Village appellation, or even non-appellation vineyards, and Pinot Droit is consequently regarded, arguably with very good reason, as a (genetic) sub-form significantly inferior to classical, decumbent, 'Pinot fine' or 'Pinot tordu', clonal lines of Pinot.

-Frühburgunder (Pinot Noir Précoce) is an early-ripening form of Pinot Noir.
-Across the Pinot family, ripening in typical climates can be dispersed by as much as four, and even six, weeks between the very earliest (including Précoce) clones and the very latest ripening.
-Virus infection and excessive cropping significantly add to the delaying of Pinot Noir ripening.
+Frühburgunder (Pinot Noir Précoce) is an early-ripening form of Pinot noir.
+Across the Pinot family, ripening in typical climates can be dispersed by as much as four, and even six weeks between the very earliest (including Précoce) clones and the very latest ripening.
+Virus infection and excessive cropping significantly add to the delaying of Pinot noir ripening.

-Gouget Noir is sometimes confused as being a clone of Pinot Noir but, DNA analysis has confirmed that it is a distinct variety.
+Gouget noir is sometimes confused as being a clone of Pinot noir but, DNA analysis has confirmed that it is a distinct variety.

-Genome sequencing

 In August 2007, a consortium of researchers, announced the sequencing of the genome of Pinot noir.
 It is the first fruit crop to be sequenced, and only the fourth flowering plant.